 - the sale of drinks and ice creams at the Kiosk behind the House

-- by hosting regular Upton House Open Days, when Volunteers offer guided tours and sell books and souvenirs.
+- by hosting regular Upton House Tours & Open Days, when Volunteers offer guided tours and sell books and souvenirs.

 Additional income is collected through Membership fees, donations and sponsorships.